 Personally, i find the most moving song to be the fourth, Allow me.
 It’s the one occasion where a vestige of warmth remains, and the instruments here bring a real frisson of excitement to the soprano’s words, which positively ache with desire:

 As the instruments’ music also dissolves, the suggestive nature of their gestures captures just the barest hint of the all-encompassing love that once burned with such ferocity, and which ultimately impels all of these songs.
 Together, they’re a deeply thought-provoking collection, both capturing and indeed inviting introspection of what was and what might have been.

-This performance dates from a BCMG concert that was broadcast in October 1997, conducted by Thomas Adès; the soprano is Valdine Anderson, whose sparkling voice only makes Kurtág’s muted palette sound all the more heart-rending.
+This performance dates from a Birmingham Contemporary Music Group concert from October 1997, conducted by Thomas Adès; the soprano is Valdine Anderson, whose sparkling voice only makes Kurtág’s muted palette sound all the more heart-rending.